newdexterity/Sensorized-Objects/README.md

 # Sensorized-Objects

+# ReadMe Contents
+- Introduction
+- Folder Contents
+- Object Assembly
+- Fabrication
+- How to Place Polhemus Sensors in Objects

 # Introduction
 The human hand is Nature's most versatile and dexterous end-effector and it has been a source of inspiration for roboticists for over 50 years.
 Recently, significant industrial and research effort has been put into the development of dexterous robot hands and grippers.
 Such end-effectors offer robust grasping and dexterous, in-hand manipulation capabilities that increase the efficiency, precision, and adaptability of the robot system.
 For in-hand manipulation, no complete and unified basis for comparison is available and this lack of suitable benchmarking methods should be addressed.
 This work focuses on the development of modular, sensorized objects that will facilitate benchmarking of the grasping and dexterous, in-hand manipulation capabilities of both human and robot hands.
 The proposed objects aim to solve three major issues in this context; pose tracking, the size vs diversity problem, and accessibility.
 Along with the objects, a set of benchmarking protocols and procedures is provided with the aim of establishing proper foundations for a comprehensive hand dexterity assessment